Back to Top

 Coursework

 The BSN program provides students the knowledge, skills, and abilities to function effectively in all areas of nursing practice through quality instruction and clinical experiences.
 Clinical experiences encompass not only acute care settings, but also community and home care, ambulatory care, and primary care settings.
-The program provides students the opportunity to apply didactic knowledge in a variety of hands-on and simulated clinical settings, and lays the groundwork for continuing one’s professional education at the graduate level.
+The program provides students the opportunity to apply didactic knowledge in a variety of hands-on and simulated clinical settings.
+It lays the groundwork for continuing one’s professional education at the graduate level.
+This program is two academic years, excluding summer session.

 Course List | BSN Track Sheet | Accelerated BSN Schema (Athens) | Prerequisites & Deadlines